noeg18/My-Projects/README.md

 ### What we learned:
 - Focus on sustainability and accessability from the very beginning
-- draft design technical challenges earlier in the project
+- Prioritise technical challenges earlier in the project